 This post may contain affiliate links; see my disclosure for more information.

-The Costco Photo Center is convenient, quick, and seriously cheap.
-If you’re just trying to get some photos printed and done, it’s a great option for the quality you’re getting.
+If you’re just trying to get some photos printed and done, Costco is a great option for convenient, quick, and seriously cheap printing, with decent quality.
 However, the AutoCorrect features on the Costco website sometimes make your photos look worse, because they can override your edits!
 You can vastly improve the quality of your printed photos by changing a few settings, including turning off the autocorrect function.

 AutoCorrect on Costco Prints: Helpful or not?